Edmonton: The saints enjoyed a week of ministry with J. Jarvis on Dispensational Truth. These truths were very practically applied.

 Ferndale: The assembly appreciated help from F. Sona and J. Nesbitt in March, and was thankful for the many unsaved at the Sunday School Treat when Max McLean spoke with power.

 Jackson: The conference, January 15-17, filled the hall to capacity and the ministry by six brethren was practical and up-building.
-Following the conference, D. Alves gave two weeks of excellent, Christ-exalting ministry on the Tabernacle, using a chart and a model.
+Following the conference, two weeks of excellent, Christ-exalting ministry on the Tabernacle, were conducted using a chart and a model.
 Many young believers joined older ones at every meeting and expressed deep appreciation for the teaching.
 Gospel meetings are planned for June, DV, with J. Meekin and M. McCandless.
 Prayer would be greatly appreciated.

 Fridley: S. Thompson plans to hold children’s meetings June 9-13 and will be joined by Larry Perkins on June 15 for gospel meetings.